JamieJ12/Team-23/README.md

             List is in the column named 'Splits Tweets'

-            Fuction takes in dataframe in the column named 'Tweets'
+            Function takes in dataframe in the column named 'Tweets'

             Returns a modified dataframe with a new column of a list of individual words

             ### Function_7
-              Function removes english stop words from a tweet.
+              Function removes English stop words from a tweet.

               Arguments:

-              Fucntion takes in pandas dataframe
+              Function takes in pandas dataframe

-              It tokenises the sentences according to the definition in function 6
+              It tokenisis the sentences according to the definition in function 6

-              Returns a modified dataframe with an added column of tweets without stopwords.
+              Returns a modified dataframe with an added column of tweets without stop_words.

-              """

 ##building these package locally